How to Add Autocomplete Search to Your WordPress Site

 Out of the box, Ajax Search Lite offers features that you usually only find in premium WordPress search plugins.
-With this tool, your users will be able to access WordPress autocomplete search results that include custom post types, fields, and other kinds of metadata (along with the default page and post results).
+With this tool, your users can access WordPress autocomplete search results that include custom post types, fields, and other kinds of metadata (along with the default page and post results).

 All the autocomplete search functionality you’ll need is available in Ajax Search Lite’s free version.
 However, there’s also a premium version of the plugin that includes additional features, such as custom themes for your search bar and results.

 Price: Ajax Search Lite is free, while the premium version of the plugin starts at $36.

 WordPress Autocomplete Search Without a Plugin

 How to Add Autocomplete Search on Your Own